anywhichway/lmdb-oql/README.md

 Works similar to [lmdb put](https://github.com/kriszyp/lmdb-js#dbputkey-value-version-number-ifversion-number-promiseboolean)

-If `value` is an object, it will be indexed by the keys of the object so long as it is an instance of an object controlled by a schema declared with `defineSchema`.
-To index all keys on all objects, call `db.defineSchema(Object)`.
+If `value` is an object, it will be indexed by the top level keys of the object so long as it is an instance of an object controlled by a schema declared with `defineSchema`.
+To index all top level keys on all objects, call `db.defineSchema(Object)`.
 If `key` is `null`, a unique id will be generated and added to the object.
 See [defineSchema](#async-defineschemaclassconstructor-options) for more information.

 If there is a mismatch between the `key` and the `idKey` of the object, an Error will be thrown.